p14149650/project/readme.md

 Module: CTEC3905 website

-My website is split into 4 sections which include my personal profile, my common interests, skills, and placement journey.
+-My website is split into 4 sections which include my personal profile, my common interests, skills, and placement journey.

-My personal profile will display a rollover image of myself near the navigation tab with a background overlay image.
+-My personal profile will display a rollover image of myself near the navigation tab with a background overlay image.

-My common interests section will include bullet point tabs and images of the things that inspire me.
+-My common interests section will include bullet point tabs and images of the things that inspire me.

-my skills section will also present a list and images to highlight my overall skill sets.
+-My skills section will also present a list and images to highlight my overall skill sets.

 I have considered a placement journey section which will include an API of a map displaying my placement location and university.